WhiteflagProtocol/whiteflag-api/docs/md/protocol.md

 handles incoming ECDH public keys.

 The API has an endpoint to provide a pre-shared secret key for each originator.
-Instead of specifing the recipient in the metaheader, the pre-shared key for method 2 may also be provided with the `encryptionKeyInput` in the metaheader, or otherwise the default key in `config/whiteflag.toml` is used.
+Instead of specifying the recipient in the metaheader, the pre-shared key for method 2 may also be provided with the `encryptionKeyInput` in the metaheader, or otherwise the default key in `config/whiteflag.toml` is used.

-The `management.js` module automatically sends initialisation vectors with encrypted messages and also manages incoming initialisation vectors.
+The `management.js` module automatically sends initialization vectors with encrypted messages and also manages incoming initialization vectors.